MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 Find and select the `2.createBuilderPool()` function and input the following parameters under `builderPool_(tuple)`:
 - `name`: choose a unique name for your pool;
 - `admin`: enter the wallet address for rewards and pool management;
-- `poolStart`: input the timestamp for the pool launch;
+- `poolStart`: input the timestamp in the future for the pool launch;
 - `withdrawLockPeriodAfterDeposit`: enter the duration in seconds if you want to lock users' MOR after deposit;
 - `claimLockEnd`: input the timestamp for the builder reward unlock time, i.e., when you will be able to claim the pool's MOR rewards.
 If you don't want to stake MOR rewards, enter `0`;
 - `minimalDeposit`: set the minimum amount of MOR required to join your pool.